acalio/Decompositions/README.md

 - input-graph: is an edgelist file containing a directed (potentially weighted) network.
 - output-file: the file where the results are saved
-- decomposition-aglorithm: one of the available decompositions
+- decomposition-algorithm: one of the available decomposition

 For instance, if you need to carry out a core-decomposition: